nongaap/learn-inventory/README.md

 not passing
 - Don't forget to test your edge cases.
 Each feature may require several unit tests
-- Only right code that is necessary to pass tests.
+- Only write code that is necessary to pass tests.
 That way you ensure your tests cover a high proportion of your code
 - Don't let requirements changes throw you.
 Keep focused on the current feature, no matter how the requirements change.
 Keep working on features in